cmosongo/popcorn-pilot/README.md

 Cosine similarity is a metric that measures the cosine of the angle between two vectors. i.e it compares the similarity between the preferences of users.

-Each user and movie are represented as vectors in a high-dimensional space based on their ratings.
+Each user and movie are represented as vectors in a dimensional space based on their ratings.
 The cosine similarity between these user and movie vectors is calculated, and movies with the highest cosine similarity to a user's preferences are recommended.

 *Slight Modification*

-Given that cosine simiarity generates a matrix of siliraities based of historical ratings for all movies and ratings, I had to adjust for individual preferences of the user.
-I adjustd by weights depending on the ratings assigned to a paticular mvies and consequently, to the cosine similarity of its recommendations
+Given that cosine similarity generates a matrix of similarities based of historical ratings for all movies and ratings, I had to adjust for individual preferences of the user.
+I adjusted by weights depending on the ratings assigned to a particular movies and consequently, to the cosine similarity of its recommendations

-Essentially, the algorithm suggests movies that align closely with a user's historical preferences, making it a useful method for personalized movie recommendations
+Essentially, the algorithm suggests movies that align closely with a user's historical preferences, making it a useful method for personalised movie recommendations

 - Fallback system.

-The fallback system relies on the movies with the highest avarage ratings and simply recoomends three of the best, by rating.
-An alternative might be the movies with the highest similarity value in the csine similarity matrix.
+The fallback system relies on the movies with the highest average ratings and simply recommends three of the best, by rating.
+An alternative might be the movies with the highest similarity value in the cosine similarity matrix.

 ### User Interface